-The Shareholders of Evergreen Cosmo Inc. are indicated by \ below.
+The Shareholders of Evergreen Cosmo Inc. are indicated by below.

-Joe Trieu\: Joe is currently our President.
+Joe Trieu: Joe is currently our President.
 He specializes in sales, clinic development and outreach projects.
 Joe studied in the Foster Business School at the University of Washington and represented the University of Washington at the National Sales Competition.
 Together with his teammates, Joe brought the University of Washington an 8th place win at Nationals.
 He has used his sales skills to grow the student salon, offering greater opportunity for our future professionals to begin building their business while still in school.
-In 2010, Joe led Evergreen Beauty College to its first national competition, where we placed 2nd in the nation in Esthetician, and 3rd in the nation for Cosmetology in the Nuts & Bolts Business Student of the Year Competition, held in Long Beach, CA. Joe currently serves as Campus Director for the Yakima Campus.
+In 2010, Joe led Evergreen Beauty College to its first national competition, where we placed 2nd in the nation in Esthetician, and 3rd in the nation for Cosmetology in the Nuts & Bolts Business Student of the Year Competition, held in Long Beach, CA.

-Frank Trieu\: Frank is currently the Vice Present of Business Development and Industry Relations of the college.
+Frank Trieu: Frank is currently the Vice Present of Business Development and Industry Relations of the college.
 He also serves as the Director of Compliance and Title IX Compliance, General ADA Compliance Coordinator for all campus locations.
-As an industry ambassador, Frank serves on the Board of Directors for the American Association of Cosmetology Schools where he uses his more than fifteen years of experience in the beauty industry to help promote the interests of cosmetology, beauty and wellness educational institutions and their students.
+As an industry ambassador, Frank served nearly a decade on the Board of Directors for the American Association of Cosmetology Schools and is currently serving a NACCAS Commissioner and an Advisory Board Member for Department of Licensing Cosmetology Board.
+During those years, he used his fifteen years + of experience in the beauty industry to help promote the interests of cosmetology, beauty and wellness educational institutions and their students.
 Frank's primary focus is on office management, accreditation and finance.
-Frank focuses on building relationships with local salons, shops and spas to assist in successful job placement for future professionals.
+Frank is responsibility for building relationships with local salons, shops and spas to assist in successful job placement for future professionals.

-Theresa Tran\: Theresa is currently the Vice President of Finance.
+Theresa Tran: Theresa is currently the Vice President of Finance.
 Theresa has over 10 years of sales training and business management.
 As a graduate of the University of Washington, she was awarded the CBYX scholarship sponsoring a year-abroad study in Germany.
 She represents the Collee regarding numerous financial aid programs on the federal, state and local levels.